granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(aerial pic\)

-There should be a gap of about 30º to 45º between your thumb and hand, but you'll dial in this position over time based on what's most effective for you.
+Don't worry about matching the pictures exactly.
+You'll dial in this position over time based on what's most effective for you.

 ## Forearm and Thumb Motion